aipmhub/chat-plugin-sdk/docs/api/plugin-channel.md

 # PluginChannel Communication Messages

-You may not need to use `PluginChannel` , but if you want to use the underlying message communication mechanism of LobeChat, you may need to understand these message types.
+You may not need to use `PluginChannel` , but if you want to use the underlying message communication mechanism of AiPMChat, you may need to understand these message types.
 This document contains detailed explanations of communication message types.

 ## Initialization